Semi-ampleness of NQC generalized log canonical pairs: Idea of the proof of Theorem and some examples

 However, when dealing with non-$\mathbb Q$-factorial glc g-pairs, one cannot expect the existence of an lc structure on $X$ due to the following example:

-\begin{ex} Let $S$ be a projective lc variety such that $-K_S$ is nef but not big and $(S,0)$ does not have an $\mathbb R$-complement.
+\begin{ex} Let $S$ be a projective lc variety such that $-K_S$ is nef but not big, and $(S,\Delta)$ is not lc for any $\Delta\in |-K_S|_{\mathbb R}$, i.e. $(S,0)$ does not have an $\mathbb R$-complement.
 Such $S$ exists, even if we additionally require that $S$ is smooth (cf. \cite[1.1 Example]{Sho00}, where $S=\PP_E(V)$ is a ruled surface over an elliptic curve $E$ and $V$ is a non-splitting vector bundle over $E$ of rank $2$).

 Let $L$ be an ample line bundle on $S$.
 Then the affine cone $Y:=C(S,L)$ is not potentially lc, i.e. for any $B_Y\geq 0$ on $Y$, $(Y,B_Y)$ is not lc.
 To see this, let $p:X:=BC(S,L)\to C(S,L)=Y$ be the blow-up of the vertex of $Y$ with exceptional divisor $E\simeq S$, then $\pi:BC(S,L)\to S$ is total space of the line bundle $L^{-1}$ over $S$ and $E$ is the zero section.
 If there exists $B_Y\ge0$ such that $(Y,B_Y)$ is lc, then